Who made Garth Crooks' team of the week?

 Ever since they beat Spurs in the north London derby they seem to be grinding out games without playing particularly well.
 One of the reasons they have continued to improve under Mikel Arteta is the performances of Gabriel.
 Whenever the Brazilian is available, Arsenal look solid at the back and also a threat in attack.

-As for their captain Pierre-Emerick Aubameyang being left out of the starting line up for disciplinary reasons, he should stay out until he knows how to conduct himself.
+As for their captain Pierre-Emerick Aubameyang being left out of the starting line-up for disciplinary reasons, he should stay out until he knows how to conduct himself.

 Did you know?
 Gabriel's second goal in the Premier League means Arsenal have scored eight times during a run of scoring in each of their last four league games.

-Virgil van Dijk: One of the many reasons I think van Dijk is the best defender in the world is because he does difficult things with the minimum of fuss.
+Virgil van Dijk: One of the many reasons I think Van Dijk is the best defender in the world is because he does difficult things with the minimum of fuss.

 He wins headers when strikers are backing into him and doesn't complain to the referee.
 He wins tackles he has no right to win and then plays one touch to set the attack in motion.
 It's as if he has no wish to attract attention to himself.